konami99/supabase-oauth-client/README.md

 Browser → Express App → AWS Bedrock AgentCore → Supabase OAuth
 ```

-On first visit, the server assigns the browser a random UUID session cookie (`session_id`).
-This cookie serves as the `userId` for all AgentCore calls and as the session binding anchor required by AgentCore's security model — only the browser that initiated the OAuth flow (i.e., the one holding the cookie) can complete it.
+Users log in with their Supabase email and password.
+The resulting JWT is stored in an httpOnly cookie and verified server-side using the `SUPABASE_JWT_SECRET` (HS256).
+The `sub` claim (Supabase user UUID) is used as the `userId` for all AgentCore calls and as the session binding anchor required by AgentCore's security model — only the browser that initiated the OAuth flow (i.e., the one holding the cookie) can complete it.

 ---